 Here’s a sampling of my invited public talks over the years.
 You can hear my occasional podcasts for Small Museums Canada (here) and Slow Ottawa (here).
-Go here for my regular media appearances on road safety.
+Go here for my road safety media work, including frequent radio and TV appearances.

 Workshop leader on a Vision Zero panel at the 124th Ontario Good Roads Association annual conference, Toronto.